WHITE-KNIGHT5/MpvRxN/README.md

 - **About screen**: shows `MpvRxN`, version, author, and fork GitHub URL.

 ### 💡 Known Limitations
+- Some things that work properly on some devices may not work on some other devices.
 - With the **system-wide Android "Predictive Back Animations" developer setting** enabled, a very brief black-screen flash can still occasionally occur on exit.
 Disabling that system setting avoids it entirely; this is separate from the in-app "Smooth Back Animation" toggle.
 - A few 10-bit/AVI files may still show inconsistent thumbnails on some devices.
 - The day/night theme-switch playback interruption fix may not fully resolve the issue on every device/Android skin, since part of the relevant surface-handling code lives in a precompiled library (`mpvlib.aar`) outside this fork's source.